 He looked toward the living room where there was a photo of his family.
 It was a simple maple frame the portrait matted in emerald green.
 The picture, taken when he was three years old had the Olan Mills Portraits insignia on the bottom right-hand corner.
 His dad had a blue blazer, and his mom wore a blue and cream colored dress, with her hair pulled back.
 Daniel had on a long sleeved white turtleneck with Oshkosh overalls and orange work boots.
 Daniel was several rungs high on a white step ladder.
 Next, to him, his mom stood with his dad right by her side.
 They were holding hands.

 “What would you guys say to him?” he asked the photograph.

 He wondered what they would do?
-Growing up, he heard stories about his parents like how his father was the funniest guy around or how his mother could balance finances like no one else.
+Growing up, he had heard stories about his parents like how his father was the funniest guy around or how his mother could balance finances like no one else.
 They were smart people who seemed to have the answers to everything.
-Now they were dead, and he was left alone to navigate the minefield of advanced aging.
+Now they were gone, and he was left alone to navigate the minefield of his grandfather’s advanced aging.